supervisely/docs/enterprise/moving/README.md

 - `sudo supervisely where config` — where your cli configuration is at
 - `sudo supervisely where data` — where your data is at

 ## Step 2.
+Stop the original server

+Run `sudo supervisely stop` on the first machine to stop the original instance.
+You can run it back again via `sudo supervisely up -d` after completing this manual.

+## Step 3.
 Transfer files to the new server

 Create the same folders on the new server and copy contents.
 For example, your command to move data could look like this: